MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 <p align="center"><img width="480" src="Docs/mhc-amazon-ffs-cert.png">
 </p>

-- Note:- The FFS device certificate is a chain certificate and it needs to be in PEM format and wolfSSL_CTX_use_certificate_buffer() call needs to be replaced with wolfSSL_CTX_use_certificate_chain_buffer() in net_press_enc_glue.c
+- Note:- The Provisionee device certificate is a chain certificate and it needs to be in PEM format and wolfSSL_CTX_use_certificate_buffer() call needs to be replaced with wolfSSL_CTX_use_certificate_chain_buffer() in net_press_enc_glue.c
-7. The Amazon DSS server needs to have Encrypt then MAC and Extended Master features of TLS conenction and hence manually add HAVE_EXTENDED_MASTER and HAVE_ENCRYPT_THEN_MAC macros in the configuration.h file
+7. The Amazon DSS server needs to have 'Encrypt then MAC' and 'Extended Master' features of TLS conenction and hence manually add HAVE_EXTENDED_MASTER and HAVE_ENCRYPT_THEN_MAC macros in the configuration.h file

 8. By default the WolfSSL signature verify option is disabled by NO_SIG_WRAPPER macro.
 FFS demo needs to uncomment NO_SIG_WRAPPER in configuration.h file